e99h2121/gitbook-remoteteamworking/ja/developmenttopics.md

 - Let's avoid late hours meeting.
 Be in healthy working time.
 I cannot believe to wait till 9pm because of your personal matter.
 (Let's notice prior.)

 - Of course, you should point out our behavior if you feel our behavior is wrong.
 Saying nothing cannot comprehend anything, especially among global communication.
-(Please, NO ãÛãCÇì«Çﬂ.
+(Please, NO Á©∫Ê∞ó„ÇíË™≠„ÇÅ.
 It is wrong communication style of Japanese language.)